-ECN marking thresholds (Kmin, Kmax) during a controlled experiment using a public RDMA WebSearch traffic workload as the input.
-Lower values for Kmin and Kmax will cause ECN markings to occur more quickly and force a flow to slow down more aggressively.
+Experimentation shows the tradeoff between high throughput and low latency exists after varying algorithms, parameters, traffic patterns and link loads [15].
+Figure 19 from [15] shows how flow completion times (FCT) are delayed beyond their theoretical minimum FCT when using different ECN marking thresholds (Kmin, Kmax) during a controlled experiment using a public RDMA WebSearch traffic workload as the input.
+Lower values for Kmin and Kmax will cause ECN markings to occur more quickly and force flows to slow down more aggressively.
 As seen in the figure, when using low ECN thresholds, small flows which are latency-sensitive have lower FCT slowdown, while big flows which are typically bandwidth-hungry suffer from larger FCT slowdown.
 The trend is more obvious when the network load is higher (Figure 19-b when the average link load is 50%).